Smithsonian/CCN-Data-Library/data/Jones_2017/README.md

 - in the LOI datasets, which also have radiocarbon dates, I'm assuming that they are carbon 14

 - also for the radioncarbon dates in the LOI datasets, dates are expressed as lower value/middle value/higher value.
 You'd think this is age- 1 SD/age/age + 1 SD...but the middle value is not exactly between the left and right values.
 So, I took the average of the differences between the middle value and the left/right values, and designated that as the standard deviation.

+- depths for geochronology data are only one number, but thickness is given...assumed that "depth" was the average depth of the sample, rather than the top or bottom of the sample.